-3. Pursue Federal programs that enhance public safety
+3. Pursue Federal resources to enhance public safety

-Background: The City of Stockton has demonstrated commitment to the enhancement of public safety through a comprehensive, collaborative community partnership in the Marshall Plan on Crime, and successfully reduced overall crime to the lowest rate in 15 years.
-Given opportunities and successes in Stockton, the City has participated in multiple federal programs such as the National Initiative on Police-Community Trust Building.
+Background: The City of Stockton has demonstrated it's commitment to the enhancement of public safety through a comprehensive, collaborative community partnership in the Marshall Plan on Crime, and successfully participated in multiple federal programs such as the National Initiative on Police-Community Trust Building.
+While the City has reduced the overall crime rate significantly, there is room for improvement.